 The physical toll that insomnia can have on the body is pretty extensive:

 - Lack of sleep has also been linked to hunger and appetite.
-This may result in weight gain.

 - Low libidos and decreased interest in sex in men and women can be a consequence of insomnia, resulting from depleted energy and sleepiness.